jforget/raku-Hamilton2/doc/Hamilton.en.md

 approximate  center  of  the department,  right-clicked  and  selected _adresse /  coordonnées du  lieu_ (location address  and coordinates).
 Then I  have copied-pasted  the latitude and  longitude into  the text file.
-Also, I have listed all neighbouring departments.
-In some cases, I have  zoomed to know if  two departments are really  neighbours.
-See for example  the 4-way  point between Vaucluse,  Bouches-du-Rhône, Var and Alpes  de Haute-Provence.
-Back  to long/lat: I  have copied-pasted the values with all 5 digits after the decimal point.
+When copying-pasting the values, I  have kept all 5 digits after the decimal point.
 If you bother  to check, one latitude degree is 111 km and, at  latitude 45, one longitude  degree is 78 km.
 So the fifth decimal digit  means that the  values have  a precision of  one meter, more or less.
 This is excessive.
 I could have  truncated to 2 decimal digits.

+Also, I  have listed  all neighbouring departments.
+In some  cases, I have zoomed to know if two  departments are really neighbours.
+See for example the  4-way point  between Vaucluse, Bouches-du-Rhône,  Var and Alpes de Haute-Provence, at 43.72°N and 5.75°E.

 Theorically, each  border between departments is  specified twice.
 For example, the Var department (83) and the Vaucluse department (84) have